thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 \mathrm{TF}_\theta : (\mathbb{R}^d)^n \to (\mathbb{R}^d)^n
 $$

 This is the multi-layer block structure operating purely on embeddings (attention + MLP).
-Jiang & Haghtalab analyze this map[^1].
+Jiang & Haghtalab analyze this map in their paper[^1].

 ### 2.2 Prompt-to-representation map